-Leukemia is a cancer that affects both children and adults.
+Leukemia is a blood cancer that affects both children and adults.
 Treating adult and childhood leukemia is a complex battle and the diagnosis can be a difficult one to accept.

 If you or a loved one are nearing end stage leukemia and wondering what the symptoms might look like, our guide is here for you.
 We know it’s important to understand your position, and we want to reiterate that we’re here for you.
+This article will cover terminal Leukemia symptoms so you can know what to expect.

 The Different Types of Leukemia